-A record must be kept to keep track of when window and bed curtains are changed.
+Record must be kept of when window and bed curtains are changed.

 - Window curtains must be changed every three months or immediately when they become visibly soiled. - Inter-bed/privacy curtains are considered as part of the patient's linen because they are handled often and can easily become contaminated.
-Change bed curtains: - After discharge of an infectious patient; - Every four weeks if the patient(s) are non-infectious; - Immediately when they become visibly soiled.76
+Change inter-bed curtains: - After discharge of an infectious patient - Every four weeks if the patient(s) are non-infectious - Immediately when they become visibly soiled.

-76 Western Cape Department of Health.
+Western Cape Department of Health.
 IPC Manual (2015): Tygerberg Hospital, Cape Town, South Africa

-HEALTH CARE WASTE MANAGEMENT
+HEALTHCARE WASTE MANAGEMENT